Zijing-Liu/WiseWardro/README.md

 **POST** (api/clothes): send a list of image files in the payload, get the resopnse from openAI open with messages of oufit advice.

 External API reference[openai](https://platform.openai.com/docs/guides/vision)

-Screenshots
-Lessons learned & next steps
+## Lessons learned & next steps

+- In order to get more accurated result, the prompt needs to be further refined.
+- Currently the app uses IndexDB for client-side image storage, and images are comminicated as formdata between the client and server.
+Will explore data clould